 Jake’s Grill, a favorite hangout of visitors, downtown creative types and pillars of the Portland community, opened in 1994 and has since become a modern Portland landmark, generating its own colorful tales and history.
 Jake’s Grill retains many architectural details originally designed for the lobby of the Seward Hotel, including carved wood features, the original tile floor, and a stunning stained glass dome.

 In the latest chapter of its rich history, the hotel was acquired by Provenance Hotels in 2012, and has undergone an extensive renovation.
 We’ve renamed it Sentinel in homage to our forward-thinking guests and the robotic sentinels that grace the building’s historic roofline.
 Guest rooms and meeting spaces have been lovingly restored to their original grandeur.
-We’ve also reinvented the strikingly grand lobby, adding a Starbucks that features evening service and, opening in spring 2014, Jackknife bar and eatery.
+We’ve also reinvented the strikingly grand lobby, adding a Starbucks that features evening service and opened a visionary lobby lounge, Jackknife bar and eatery.

 Honoring the site’s dual heritage as one of Portland’s first luxury hotels and the one-time home of the Portland Elks Lodge, Sentinel continues to serve as a meeting place for the city’s new sentinels – the visionary artists, musicians, designers, makers and doers – who flock to this verdant, rain-soaked Pacific Northwest city for entrepreneurial and artistic inspiration.